Call of Duty: Warzone: Plot Warzone's story is intertwined with the seasonal narratives of Modern Warfare, Black Ops Cold War and Vanguard. Verdansk is used as a common setting across various multiplayer maps in Modern Warfare, while Rebirth Island is inspired by locations and stories in previous Black Ops games. Caldera and Fortune's Keep complement Vanguard's seasonal story.

-Modern Warfare
+Modern Warfare story arc

 In 2020, following an attack orchestrated by terrorists Khaled Al-Asad and Victor Zakhaev, the city of Verdansk is engulfed in a cloud of toxic gas.
 The Armistice, a joint faction consisting of Russian (Allegiance) and NATO (Coalition) operators, quickly disbands amidst the chaos of the attack, while the operators form smaller sub-factions as they fight one another for survival.
 The remaining Armistice leaders attempt to track down Zakhaev and learn of his plans.
 Following months of searching, Task Force 141, led by Captain John Price, eventually locates Zakhaev and stops him from launching a nuclear missile.

 Several months later, in February 2021, a Soviet-era cargo ship, named Vodianoy, appears and crashes on the shores of Verdansk, long after its disappearance in 1984 during the transportation of a large supply of lethal gas, named Nova 6.
 The ship breaks in half, unleashing hordes of the undead into the wild.
 In the following weeks, the undead tread throughout the city, leaving behind contamination traces.
 Armistice deploys its forces to Verdansk and they attempt to contain the threat, but are largely unsuccessful in doing so.

 After two months of fighting, on April 21, 2021, a full evacuation of the city is ordered and Armistice launches a final attempt at eliminating the undead threat.
-Within 45 minutes of the operation's start, however, Verdansk is deemed to be a lost cause.
-In a last-ditch effort to stop the undead from spreading beyond the confines of the doomed city, Armistice Central Command launches a nuclear missile strike towards Verdansk, annihilating both the undead threat and the city in the process.
+Within 45 minutes of its start, however, the operation is deemed to be a lost cause.
+In a last-ditch effort to stop the undead from spreading beyond the confines of Verdansk, Armistice Central Command launches a ballistic missile strike towards the Kastovian capital, annihilating both the undead threat and large portions of city in the process; though by November 2023, several major areas of Verdansk, including the Zordaya Prison Complex, had been restored to operational capacity.